-Currently, MML does not offer FTA or TP-PA.
+Currently, Mayo Medical Laboratories does not offer FTA or TP-PA.
 However, we have completed the validation testing for TP-PA, and plan to bring TP-PA in-house by the fourth quarter of 2011.
 The TP-PA will be automatically performed on samples testing positive by the screening syphilis IgG test but negative by RPR.
 This approach has been recommended by the Centers for Disease Control when the reverse screening algorithm is followed.

 I do not understand the purpose of the contemporary algorithm, it does not make sense; seems like a waste of time and money.

 The contemporary algorithm has been adopted by many laboratories to meet the high volumes of testing for syphilis.
 The RPR test (used for screening in the traditional algorithm) is a highly manual and subjective test, rendering it difficult for high-volume reference labs to use for routine screening.
 Newer treponemal tests (e.g., enzyme immunoassay or multiplex flow immunoassay) may be automated, which allows for laboratories to test more samples in a shorter period of time.
 In addition, treponemal tests are often times more specific than RPR.
 This may yield a reduced number of false-positive results, especially in low-prevalence settings.